Inside: Playroom ideas, storage, and design ideas for kids. Affiliate links are listed in this post. Read more in my disclosure policy.

 Duplos lingered into the hallway, and pictures were beginning to hang sideways, mostly due to me haphazardly nailing them to the wall.

-Now, I wasn’t about to fully Marie Kondo this room.
+Now, I wasn’t about to fully Marie Kondo this toy room.

 But I was about to go in strong.
 My goal was to get rid of things that have been lingering for years and have the room become more intentional.

-2 kids ago there was a rhythm to this room that had been lost.
-Since then, we have been overloaded and it was time to get organized.
+Two kids ago, there was a rhythm to this room that had been lost.
+It was time to get organized.

 Time to seize the day!

 Time to press restart on the playroom organization.

 And give this room a much-needed makeover. – See our TOY STORAGE here.

 RELATED: Looking for puzzle storage, LEGO bins, and a magnetic board?
 See it all here in our larger playroom ideas post.

 Do all families need a toy room?